bahrus/trans-render/README.md

 ## The core library

-The core library, transform.js, is a tiny, 'non-committal' library that simply allows us to map css matches to user-defined functions.
+The core library, transform.js, is a tiny (1.2k gzip/minified), 'non-committal' library that simply allows us to map css matches to user-defined functions.

 Its first value-add proposition is it can reduce the amount of imperative *.selectQueryAll().forEach's needed in your code.
 However, by itself, transform.js is not a complete solution, if you are looking for declarative syntax.
 That will come with the ability to extend transform.js, which will be discussed below.